comonier/leashedmobsteleport/README.md

 **Minecraft 1.21.1 | Java 21 | Paper 1.21.1**

 **LeashedMobsTeleport** is a high-performance, professional-grade utility for Minecraft servers.
-It revolutionizes how players transport entities, ensuring **zero-loss** interdimensional travel and a "pacified" experience for even the most dangerous mobs.
+It revolutionizes how players transport entities, ensuring **zero-loss** travel between worlds and a "pacified" experience for even the most dangerous mobs.

 __________________________________________________